Fast Processing and Querying of 170TB of Genomics Data via a Repeated And Merged BloOm Filter (RAMBO): Introduction

+Instead of having separate Bloom Filters for each document, we split the documents into a small number of random partitions.
+We keep one Bloom Filter for each partition.
+Inspired by the theory of the Count-Min Sketch~\cite{Cormode2005CMS}, if we repeat the partitioning process with different random seeds a small number of times, we can return documents with high accuracy.

+Our proposed index RAMBO leads to massive improvements in query cost and would allow effortless scaling to millions of documents.
+We provide a rigorous experimental and theoretical analysis of the query time.
+Experimental comparisons show that RAMBO is significantly faster (between \textbf{25x} to \textbf{2000x} improvement) in query time over the most competitive baselines of gene data indexing while preserving competitive false-positive rates.

-The proposed algorithm RAMBO can be made embarrassingly parallel for insertion and query by clever choices of hash functions and judicious utilization of parallel processors.
-With this it can be easily distributed over multiple nodes, cores and threads for achieving substantial speedup.
-Effectively, we show a remarkably improved capability, over BIGSI, of processing and querying with a 170TB WGS dataset.
-We reduce the time of the offline processing of the dataset from 6 weeks (1008 hours) to only 14 hours.
-We also show at least $40 \times$ improvement in query time over BIGSI for the indices of similar size.
+RAMBO can be made embarrassingly parallel for insertion and query by an intelligent choice of hash functions and judicious utilization of parallel processors.
+It can be easily distributed over multiple nodes, cores, and threads for achieving substantial speedup.
+We show remarkable improvements in construction and query time over the baselines on a 170TB WGS dataset.
+We reduce the time of offline construction of the index from 6 weeks (1008 hours for BIGSI) to only 9 hours (including the additional download time of 8 hrs).
+This is attributed to the fact that BIGSI downloads and indexes 460,500 files (170TB) sequentially.
+Its successor, COBS \cite{Bingmann2019COBSAC}, is much faster and better in all aspects than BIGSI.
+The RAMBO index has a slightly larger memory requirement than an optimal array of Bloom Filters (COBS), but it keeps a cheap index (1.8 terabytes) for 170TB worth of data.
+It is important to note that Bloom Filters in RAMBO can be replaced with any other set membership testing method.

-{\bf Organization} This paper is organized as follows.
-In the next section, we introduce the problem by giving a background on Bloom Filters and BIGSI.
-Then in section \ref{intitution}, we provide the intuition behind our approach.
-In section \ref{method}, we provide the details of our proposed architecture, RAMBO.
-We introduce the method for the dataset insertion and query process in the same section.
-In section \ref{experiments}, we present an empirical evaluation of our method and BIGSI~\cite{b3}.
-This is followed by a brief discussion of future work and conclusion.